learnk8s/learnk8s.io/src/requests-limits/content.md

 ## Finding the right requests and limits

-**Request and limits depends on how much memory and CPU the application uses.**
+**Requests and limits depend on how much memory and CPU the application uses.**

-Those values are also affected by how the application is used.
+Those values are also affected by how the application s used.

-An application that serves static pages, might have a memory and CPU mostly static.
+An application that serves static pages might have a memory and CPU mostly static.

 However, an application that stores documents in the database might behave differently as more traffic is ingested.